ylingfeng/Add-SD/README.md

 python run_train.sh
 ```

-Make sure place the datasets, such as COCO, LVIS, VG, and VGCUT, in the data directory with the following structure:
+Make sure place the datasets, such as COCO, LVIS, VG, VGCUT, RefCOCO, RefCOCO+, and RefCOCOg, in the data directory with the following structure:

 ```
 1_AddSD/data/